Money and duty free for Albania

 The following items may be imported into Albania without incurring customs duty:

-Prohibited imports include firearms and ammunition, narcotics, and goods which threaten public order.
+Prohibited imports include firearms and ammunition, narcotics, certain endangered plant species, certain animals and their products, and goods which threaten public order.

-You need to obtain a permit to export precious metals, ancient coins and scroll, antiques, books or works of art which form part of Albania's cultural and historical heritage.
+Prohibited exports include firearms and ammunition and narcotics.
+You need to obtain a permit to export precious metals, ancient coins and scrolls, national costumes, antiques, books or works of art which form part of Albania's cultural and historical heritage.